weaveworks-guides/weave-net-legacy/weave-multicast/weave-multicast.md

 In this tutorial, you deployed Weave Net and Weave Scope onto an ECS cluster using an AWS Cloudformation template.
 You then deployed three containers as services onto the cluster and visualized the result in Weave Cloud.

-If you have any questions or comments, we would be happy to hear from you, visit [Weave Help & Support](https://www.weave.works/help/) for information on contacting us.
+If you have any questions or comments, we would be happy to hear from you, visit [Weave Help & Support](https://www.weave.works/help/) for information on how to contact us.

 **Further Reading:**